Programs & Events

 The last Tuesday of the Month

-12 - 12:30 pm | via Zoom
+12 - 12:30 pm | Online (Zoom)

 Learn about HMC, meet some of our staff, and discover opportunities to get involved.
 This short session is a great way to ask questions, learn how we work as a peer-led, community-based organization, and find out how you can make the most of your membership.
 New, existing, and potential members are all welcome!

-Learn more about our programs!
-Click here!
+Learn more about our full compliment of programs by clicking, here!